The 29 Best Things to do in Toronto

 Toronto’s Downtown and Harbor areas are very walkable.
 Taking a Guided Walking Tour can help to orient you, as well as giving you lots of interesting information about the area.
 Alternatively, a Best of Toronto City Tour with Entry Tickets is a great way to see the main sights.

 If you wish to combine sightseeing and transport, the Hop-On Hop-Off Sightseeing Bus is great.
-With over 20 stops throughout the city, as well as audio commentary, the open-top double decker is a easy, convenient, and fun way to get around Toronto.
+With over 20 stops throughout the city, as well as audio commentary, the open-top double-decker is an easy, convenient, and fun way to get around Toronto.

 Those looking for adventure should consider joining a 50-Minute Distillery District Segway Tour.
 A training session is held first so no prior Segway experience is needed, and it’s a fun way to see the colourful stories behind the cobblestone streets and 19th-century architecture.